buzzbirds/scripts/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- My public IP address.
+The Local Workstaions public IP address.

-## Elk-VM Kabania service can accept connections from the Internet through the Elk-VM-nsg (network security group).
+Elk-VM Kabania service can accept connections from the Internet through the Elk-VM-nsg (network security group).
-## Web1 and Web2 DVWA service can accept connection from the Internet through the Red-Team-LB limited by the RedTeam-SG (network security group).
+Web1 and Web2 DVWA service can accept connection from the Internet through the Red-Team-LB limited by the RedTeam-SG (network security group).

 Machines within the network can only be accessed by Ansible.
 - Which machine did you allow to access your ELK VM?
 Ansible container is the only machine allowed to access Elk-VM from within the virtual network.
-What was its IP address?
+- What was its IP address?
 Ansible container’s IP address is 172.17.0.1.
 A summary of the access policies in place can be found in the table below.